EuroLinux/eurolinux-migration-scripts/README.md

 ## Switch repos of an Enterprise Linux 6 system to EuroLinux 6

-This script will automatically switch repositories of an Enterprise Linux 6 system to EuroLinux 6's, remove only its exclusive packages like eg.
+This script will automatically switch repositories of an Enterprise Linux 6 system to EuroLinux 6's and remove only its exclusive packages like eg.
-`centos-linux-release` and if installed in EFI mode, install our shim and update bootloader enteries so our one will be used on next boot.
-By default, non-EuroLinux components such as packages from unofficial repositories will be preserved - take a look at the [Usage](#usage) section for info on how to make the script remove them and other options.
+`centos-linux-release`.

 ## Support